What is Blocknet?¶

 Blocknet is a Proof-of-Stake (PoS) blockchain with a utility token called BLOCK.
 Unlike other currency-focused blockchains, Blocknet is a service-based blockchain comprised of 3 main components:

-- XBridge - Provides the ability to perform trustless atomic swap exchanges between any blockchain that is supported by the Blocknet Protocol via APIs.
+- XBridge - Provides the ability to perform trustless exchange between any digital assets that is supported by the Blocknet Protocol via APIs.
 XBridge allows any application to perform decentralized exchange, opening the door to an ecosystem of decentralized trading services.
+See the list of compatible assets.

 - XCloud - Provides a decentralized microservice cloud network powered by XRouter.
 Developers will be able to put both blockchain and non-blockchain microservices on Blocknet’s “public cloud” decentralized network.
 XCloud allows applications to run entirely decentralized, opening the door to the possibility of monetizable, fully decentralized applications.

 The Blocknet Protocol is designed to maximize interoperability between different blockchains through the use of these components.
-Just as the internet enabled computers to communicate, the Blocknet Protocol is critical for blockchains to realize full potential.
+Just as the internet connected computers, the Blocknet Protocol is critical for blockchains to communicate and realize full potential.

 The network is powered by 2 types of nodes: